jeremycherfas/user/pages/03.blog/2018-9-9/listen.md

 ---
-title: "Listened to: 45: Asymcar 45: The Cost of Technology Made That Impossible"
+title: "&#127911; 45: Asymcar 45: The Cost of Technology Made That Impossible"
 published: true
 date: 09-09-2018 16:10
 taxonomy: